-With well over thirty years of options trading experience, I’ll expand on why I believe that options are a better trading strategy than forex.
+With well over thirty years of options trading experience, I’ll expand on why I believe options are a better trading strategy than forex.

 Is Forex Riskier than Options?

-Forex and options trading each have their own risks but if you learn enough about options trading then I believe forex is the riskier strategy.
+Forex and options trading each have their own risks, but if you learn enough about options trading, then I believe forex is the riskier strategy.

 Risks with Options Trading

-When buying put or call options you pay a premium and that is your defined risk.
+When buying put or call options, you pay a premium and that is your defined risk.
 Importantly, this limits risk.
 This is also valuable when setting a trading strategy and it can help to remove the emotions from losing positions.

 Regarding options trading risk, it’s important to note, however, that after getting set up as a trader, newcomers are excited to buy options when they discover the cost of options are a fraction of the costs of stocks.
-Once they start learning learn how to trade options, they realize that buying options can be a risky strategy due to time decay.
+Once they learn how to trade options, they realize that buying options can be a risky strategy due to time decay.

 On the other hand, selling options naked can give traders unlimited risk.